CobaltTarantula/startup/notes.md

 | getItem(name) | Gets a named item's value from local storage |
 | removeItem(name) | Removes a named item from local storage |
 | clear() | Clears all items in local storage |
+- A local storage value must be of type string, number, or boolean.
+If you want to store a JavaScript object or array, then you must first convert it to a JSON string with JSON.stringify() on insertion, and parse it back to JavaScript with JSON.parse() when retrieved.